 More than half of American adults have a cataract or have had cataract surgery by the time they reach age 80.
-The expert team at Goetzinger Eye Institute treats cataracts in patients of all ages at their two locations in Riverdale and Stockbridge, Georgia.
+The expert team at Goetzinger Eye Institute treats cataracts in patients of all ages at their location in Riverdale, Georgia.
 If you think you may have a cataract, call your nearest office or book an appointment online today.

 The lens sits behind the colored part of your eye (iris) and bends (refracts) light rays to help you see.
 Healthy lenses are clear, but cataracts cause them to become cloudy.
 When you have cataracts, it may seem like you’re looking at objects through a foggy or dusty window.